Pallab-Dutta/pallab-dutta.github.io/Research_Blogs/EMMD_2020/index.md

 - Oversampling of the metastable basins.
 - Undersampling of the high free-energy regions.

 Herein we borrowed the Expectation Maximization (EM) algorithm from the domain of statistical inference.
-This soft clustering technique is used to estimate a continuous probability density function ( $pdf$ ) as a mixture of Gaussians from our disjoint samples.
-This continuous estimate of the $pdf$ is then utilized to solve the above two problems related to sampling.
+This soft clustering technique is used to estimate a continuous probability density function ( $$pdf$$ ) as a mixture of Gaussians from our disjoint samples.
+This continuous estimate of the $$pdf$$ is then utilized to solve the above two problems related to sampling.

 ![Figure 1: Algorithm](Algorithm.png)
 <div style="text-align: justify;">